project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 When looking for features of interest, through observation, it appears, within some columns ``space`` has been repalaced by a question mark ``?``.
-In this instance we would use the ``auto_reinstate_nulls`` to replace all the obfusacted cells with nulls.
+In this instance we would use the ``auto_reinstate_nulls`` to replace all the obfuscated cells with nulls.
 In addition we can immediately observe columns that are inappropriate for our needs.
 In this case we do not need the column **name** and it is removed using ``to_remove`` passing the name of the attribute.

 .. code:: ipython3

-    # returns obfusacted nulls
+    # returns obfuscated nulls
     df = tr.tools.auto_reinstate_nulls(df, nulls_list=['?'])
     # removes data columns of no interest
     df = tr.tools.to_remove(df, headers=['name'])